molevol-ub/galeon/README.md

 Galeon results directory content
 - **MergedDistances_Dataframes** directory.
-    - This directory containts pairwise physical + evolutionary distance files (`*matrix` and `*distance.tsv`) between genes of a given Gene Family, in each scaffold.
+    - This directory containts pairwise physical and evolutionary distance files (`*matrix` and `*distance.tsv`) between genes of a given Gene Family, in each scaffold.
-    - Also, it contains physical + evolutionary distance heatmaps and scatterplots in svg and pdf format at a genome level (representing the entire gene family) as well as for each scaffold (showing each one separately).
+    - Also, it contains physical and evolutionary distance heatmaps and scatterplots in svg and pdf format at a genome level (representing the entire gene family) as well as for each scaffold (showing each one separately).
 - **PhysicalDist_Matrices** directory.
 Same as in Section 3.2.1.
 - **Plots** directory.
 Same as in Section 3.2.1.
 - **Reports** directory.
 Same as in Section 3.2.1.